Duke vs. Arkansas: Odds, spread, over/under - November 29

 - Odds to win the national championship: +1400

-- In terms of its odds to win the national championship (+1400), Duke is third-best in the country.
-It is way below that, 27th, according to computer rankings.
+- Duke is third-best in the country in terms of its odds to win the national championship (+1400), much higher than its computer rankings (22nd-best).

 - The implied probability of Duke winning the national championship, based on its +1400 moneyline odds, is 6.7%.